apcamargo/WillItCode/README.md

 5. Prepare the HMM database: `hmmpress Pfam-A.hmm`

 ## Scripts

+WillItCode is comprised of four scripts which performs different functions.
+All scripts include help messages that can be viewed using the `-h` argument.

 - `willitcode_make_hexamer_table.py`:
   - Outputs a file containing the hexamer frequencies in the ORFs of coding and non-coding transcripts.
   - Take two FASTA files as input, one of the training mRNA sequences and the other containing the training lncRNA.